microsoft/terminal/doc/user-docs/UsingCommandlineArguments.md

 #### Not using `start`

-The astute reader will note that all the obove examples used `start` to launch the Terminal.
+The astute reader will note that all the above examples used `start` to launch the Terminal.

 In the following examples, we're going to not use `start` to run the commandline.
 Instead, we'll try two other methods of escaping the commandline: